Satya-s89/Ecommerce-Follow-Along/README.md

 ### **🛠️ Milestone 19: Backend endpoint for cart item quantity**
 - created put request for updating quantity for cart item.

+---

+### **Milestone 20: Backend endpoint for UserDetails**
+- created endpoint for userdetails in backend
+- created *user.jsx* for user details in frontend